brandjon/starlark/spec.md

 ### Sets

-A set is a mutable, collection of unique values - the set's *elements*.
+A set is a mutable collection of unique values - the set's *elements*.
 The [type](#type) of a set is `"set"`.

 Sets provide constant-time operations to insert, remove, or check for the